-Cost of online game revenues mainly consists of revenue-sharing payments, salary and benefits expense, bandwidth leasing costs, content and license costs, amortization and depreciation expenses, and other direct costs.
+Cost of online game revenues mainly consists of revenue-sharing payments, salary and benefits expense, bandwidth leasing costs, and amortization and depreciation expenses.

-Cost of online game revenues was \$23.7 million and \$75.2 million, respectively, for the three and nine months ended September 30, 2016, compared to \$34.6 million and \$128.0 million, respectively, for the corresponding periods in 2015.

-The decrease in cost of online game revenues from the three months ended September 30, 2015 to the three months ended September 30, 2016 was \$10.9 million.
-The decrease included an \$4.6 million decrease in revenue-sharing payments to mobile APP stores, a \$1.3 million decrease in impairment provision for operating rights for licensed games with technological feasibility, a \$1.1 million decrease in salary and benefits expenses, and a \$1.0 million decrease in bandwidth leasing costs.
+Cost of online game revenues was \$16.5 million and \$26.1 million, respectively, for the three months ended March 31, 2017 and 2016, representing a year-on-year decrease of 37%.
+The \$9.6 million decrease consisted primarily of a \$3.7 million decrease in revenue-sharing payments to mobile app stores, a \$2.2 million decrease in salary and benefits expense and a \$1.7 million decrease in revenue-sharing payments to third-party developers, and a \$0.8 million decrease in bandwidth leasing costs.